A possibly inflated planet around the bright, young star DS Tuc A: Planet validation

-The observed RV dispersion of DS\,Tuc A is within the range of dispersion for stars with similar age and spectral type, as derived from HARPS spectra of several objects available in the ESO archive, further supporting the magnetic activity as dominant source of variability (e.g., \citealt{kraus2014}).
-The CCF and line profile indicators also show the typical alterations due to the presence of active regions, without any indication of multiplicity.
+The observed RV dispersion of DS\,Tuc~A is within the range of dispersion for stars with similar age and spectral type, as derived from HARPS spectra of several objects available in the ESO archive, further supporting the magnetic activity as the dominant source of variability (e.g., \citealt{kraus2014}).
+The CCF and line profile indicators also show the typical alterations due to the presence of active regions, without any indication of double-lined spectroscopic binary.

 High-resolution HARPS spectra are available only for the primary star.
 However, RV monitoring the secondary is available from \citet{torres2006}, resulting in a low dispersion of 0.1 km/s (for six spectra obtained with FEROS), ruling out the presence of close stellar companions also for the secondary.
 More in general, the similar absolute RVs reported by several authors for both components (see Table \ref{t:star_param}) argue against any RV variation exceeding 1 km/s over a baseline of decades.